ArthurFranckPat/adonis-prisma/README.md

   This command will scaffold the config files, providers and create a prisma folder with ``prisma.schema`` file.

 ### Post Installation
-After installation, you should run the proper commands to migrate your schema :
+After installation, you should run the proper commands to migrate your schema and/or generate the Prisma Client :
 ```sh
   npx prisma generate
   ```